Landlords, make sure you don't get caught out by new legislation and read the latest news.

 In addition, as part of the new measures, the Government has introduced National Minimum Room sizes for those rooms used for sleeping.
 The floor area of any room used as sleeping accommodation are as follows:

-The new measures also introduce conditions relating to refuge storage and disposal.
+The new measures also introduce conditions relating to refuse storage and disposal.

 For further information and guidance, please refer to Houses in Multiple Occupation – Guidance for Local Housing Authorities.
 Further information is available via the legislation website, please refer to SI 221 and SI 616 legislation.